 This article was one of six published in the academic journal Language in response to a most important article on race in the field of linguistics that was written by Anne Charity Hudley, Christine Mallinson and Mary Bucholtz.
 Their original article, as well as the additional five response pieces, are available via open access (free of charge) through the link below.

-Discourse-Pragmatic Variation and Change: Theory, Innovations, Contact (Cambridge University Press, forthcoming 2021)
+Discourse-Pragmatic Variation and Change: Theory, Innovations, Contact (Cambridge University Press, 2022)

 Elizabeth Peterson, Turo Hiltunen and Joseph Kern (editors)